This isn't exactly a copycat recipe of the Panera Bacon Turkey Bravo sandwich, we improve on it by serving it hot and grilled!

-Over the past few years one of my favorite sandwiches to make at home has been the Panera Bacon Turkey Bravo sandwich.
-Obviously Panera knows what they are doing so the sandwich tastes great cold, as it is served in the restaurant, but it is even better as a grilled sandwich!
+Over the past few years, one of my favorite sandwiches to make at home has been the Panera Bacon Turkey Bravo sandwich.
+Obviously, Panera knows what they are doing so the sandwich tastes great cold, as it is served in their restaurant, but I swear to you this popular Panera Bread sandwich is even better as a grilled sandwich!
 I'll show you how to make both.

 You can customize this sandwich however you would like.
-I often add sweet onion slices and substitute baby spinach for the lettuce.
-Since they don’t share the recipe of their signature sauce with me I think Caesar dressing is the perfect condiment for this sandwich, though mayo would certainly suffice.
+I often add sweet onion slices and swap out baby spinach for lettuce or arugula.
+Since they don’t share the recipe of their special sauce with me I think Caesar dressing is the perfect condiment for this sandwich, though mayo would certainly suffice, or spice things up with my chipotle mayo or hot sauce.
 Finally, you can eat this as a cold sandwich like it is served at Panera, or you can grill it up like a panini.
 I recommend the grilled sandwich.

 Eating it as a cold sandwich doesn't require any special equipment.
 However, if you want to make it as a grilled sandwich, a panini press would make quick work of it.
 However, I prefer to use a good 12" nonstick skillet to brown each side of the sandwich.